exyte/FlagAndCountryCode/README.md

 CountryFlagInfo.all
 ```

 Use `getCountryImage` on a `CountryFlagInfo` of choice.
 It has both UIKit and SwiftUI implementations, returning a `UIImage` and a `View` respectively.
-Pass your desired flag style as a parameter
+Pass your desired flag style as a parameter.
 ```swift
 currentCountry.getCountryImage(with: .roundedRect)
 ```